flipperdevices/flipperzero-firmware/README.md

 - Reverse-track emulate?
 - Tuning of parameters like pre-signal zeros?
 - "Interpacket delay" like the RedSpoof implementation?
 - (Less important) Any way to easily wrap text on screen, without having to manually calculate the number of chars that fit and splicing the string accordingly into lines?

+HF coil notes:
+NFC reader field can be turned on / off with furi_hal_nfc_field_on(); and furi_hal_nfc_field_off(); respectively, as seen in nfc_scene_field.c (used for debug purposes).
+At a lower level, that consists of furi_hal_nfc_exit_sleep(); and st25r3916TxRxOn(); to turn on, and st25r3916TxRxOff(); and furi_hal_nfc_start_sleep(); to turn off.
+May be worth trying directly (wake from sleep at setup, toggle on and off corresponding with bit direction, send to sleep on exit).
+If this doesn't work, will likely need to consider lower-level control.